All Episodes

 Right, as they slow, they wobble.

-Yeah, as they slow, they wobble, and that's called precession.
+Yeah, as they slow, they wobble.

-Jacob says, if modulating gravity was possible one day, Would it be possible to bend the space fabric to the point you could actually create a wormhole?
+Jacob says, if modulating gravity was possible one day, would it be possible to bend the space fabric to the point you could actually create a wormhole?

 You could eventually create enough curvature to produce a wormhole and connect very distant places in the universe and travel instantaneously.